sticknor/Thesis-Site/README.md

 * In Airtable, invite portfoliosite@gmail.com as a read-only collaborator.
 That account's API key in already located in `CONFIG.js`.
 Optionally, you can also add your own API key, but it will be more secure to use a read-only API key.

 ### 4. Host Portfolio Site
 If you're using GitHub, I recommend deploying your site with GitHub pages (free hosting!).
-You can configure custom domains.
+You can also configure a Github Pages site to use any custom domains that you own.

 ### 5. Update Portfolio Site
 If you've successfully set up your site, then the most technical portion is behind you.
 Now - you can easily change the site content, by changing the values in the spreadsheet.